2013-W American Silver Eagle Enhanced Uncirculated

 Background and History

-The 2013-W American Silver Eagle Enhanced Uncirculated bullion coin will be the first coin produced by the United States Mint that uses three different contrasting finishes: mirrored brilliant, light frosted and heavy frosted.
+The 2013-W American Silver Eagle Enhanced Uncirculated bullion coin was the first coin produced by the United States Mint that uses three different contrasting finishes: mirrored brilliant, light frosted and heavy frosted.
 The new light frosted finish is a soft satin finish used on the field of the coin to gently disperse light that is reflected off of it.

 On the obverse, the mountains in front of the sun, the lines on Lady Liberty's dress and the red and blue parts of the United States flag have a brilliant mirrored finish.
 The remaining devices and lettering on the obverse have the standard heavy frosted finish.
 On the reverse, the ribbon in the eagle's beak, the arrows and oak branch all have a brilliant mirrored finish.
 The lettering and other devices on the reverse have the heavy frosted finish.
 The fields on both sides of the coin have the new light frosted finish.